 "Papa, are you not feeling well?"
 I moved back down the stairs toward him.

 "I'm fine," he kissed me on the top of my head when I stopped a step or two from the landing.
 "You should worry about your brothers not me."

 When he pulled back I noticed something very unusual about him.
 He had a strange expression on his face very similar to the one that my mother would get when her doctor hadn't been able to see her on their appointed day.
 I felt a little pang of panic and as I searched his features I noticed something else.
 He had what seemed a birthmark of sorts on his neck.
-I couldn't recall ever having seen it but it was quite prominent and I couldn't imagine how I had never noticed it before.
+I couldn't recall ever having seen it before but it was quite prominent and I couldn't imagine how I had never noticed it.

 My father absently raised his hand to his neck and rubbed at the strange mark, "I should have left this morning," he mumbled as he ran his fingers over it.

 "Are you sure you are well, Papa?
 You look…and there is something on your…"

 "Vivienne, please!
 I'm fine," he took a deep breath and relaxed his tone, "It's late and you need to get to bed."

 I nodded, turned and sullenly trudged up the stairs.